BA, Swarthmore College

 PhD, Indiana University

-Stephen Olbrys Gencarella is a Lyme resident who is on sabbatical in Spring 2014 from the University of Massachusetts, Amherst, where he is an Associate Professor in the Communication Department, the former University Director of Junior Year Writing, and a longstanding member of the General Education Council.
+Stephen Olbrys Gencarella is a Lyme resident, who is on sabbatical for the Spring 2014 semester from the University of Massachusetts, Amherst, where he is an Associate Professor in the Communication Department, the former University Director of Junior Year Writing, and a longstanding member of the General Education Council.
 His research lies at the intersection of rhetorical studies, folklore studies, and performance studies.
 He is the author of several articles and co-editor of the well-received anthology Readings on Rhetoric and Performance.
 He is currently writing a book manuscript on alternative comedy and US American public culture.

 BFA, George Washington University